-4 Overview of status of stocks and precautionary catch advice for 2020
+4 Overview of status of stocks and precautionary catch advice for 2021

-Although new CLs were applied in 2013 and the basis for the risk assessment was modified, few changes were made to the actual catch advice procedure for the 2020 season, (with the exception of exploitation rates used in 2019, see below).
+Although new CLs were applied in 2013 and the basis for the risk assessment was modified, few changes applied to the actual catch advice procedure for the 2021 season.
 The present system of updating catch data from the previous year to reflect official logbook returns was maintained (unless indicated otherwise by local inspectors), while the catch data for the most recent year was based on local inspectors estimates.
 Data from fish counters were updated for the previous year to include October to December values if available, while provisional counts for the current year were based on estimates to the end of September.
 Values for October to December were extrapolated from the mean of the previous five years where appropriate.
 Any further information received, which indicated changes to previous catch or counter estimates, were incorporated where indicated by IFI.

-Counting each of the combined rivers above as one stock, catch advice for the 2020 season is provided for 144 separate rivers and additionally advice is also given separately for the Upper Liffey and Upper Lee.
+Counting each of the combined rivers above as one stock, catch advice for the 2021 season is provided for 144 separate rivers and additionally advice is also given separately for the Upper Liffey and Upper Lee.
 In addition, separate assessments are made on 16 rivers for the early running MSW component of the stock in question.